UrjalaCoder/WebShowcase/README.md

 # WebShowcase
-This is my web oriented showcase site.
-Please read the Readme of primary showcase for more information.
+This is a repository for my web projects.

+## Projects
+### Minesweeper

+This is a web application which uses ReactJS and jQuery on client side.
+On server side it utilizes NodeJS and ExpressJS.